Lighthouse Friends Home Page

 Do not believe Maria’s actions were without peril, or that she could have sat idly by waiting for her husband’s return without repercussions.
 Keeper John Farley died in 1891 when he was washed off the island by an “ugly wave” while performing his duties, and to let the lights go out could have been disastrous, for even with Cape Ann lit, in 1898, the great Portland gale claimed the steamer Portland with all 176 souls aboard, along with 150 more ships in a mere day and a half.

-The 1875 Annual Report of the Light-House Board records that illumination experiments were conducted at the station using small lamps with solid wicks.
-One of the light towers was supplied with lard oil and the other with sperm whale oil, and lard oil, which was less expensive, was shown to produce a brighter light.
+The 1875 Annual Report of the Light-House Board records that illumination experiments were conducted at the station with one of the light towers being supplied with lard oil and the other with sperm whale oil.
+A photometrical trial showed that lard oil, which was less expensive, produce a brighter light.

-A two-story, wood-frame dwelling was constructed for the principal keeper near the south tower in 1876.
-This house sits on a granite foundation and has a kitchen, living room, and bedroom on the first floor, and two bedrooms and a bathroom on the second floor.
+The station’s five keepers, each of whom had a family, were living in just two dwellings in 1875, when the attic of the head keeper’s residence was finished to provide four additional bedrooms.
+A one-and-a-half-story, wood-frame dwelling was constructed for the head keeper near the south tower in 1876, leaving the four assistants to share the other two dwellings.
+The head keeper’s house sits on a granite foundation and has a kitchen, living room, and bedroom on the first floor, and two bedrooms and a bathroom on the second floor.
 Nearby, the 1816 brick dwelling built by Winslow Lewis remains standing though it was greatly enlarged over the years to accommodate two assistants and at one point even a schoolroom.
 A keeper’s dwelling was built near the north tower in 1861 and later expanded into a duplex, but this structure was destroyed by fire in the 1950s.
 Its foundation is still visible on the island.

 The Fresnel lens was removed from the south tower in 1975 and was on display at the U.S. Coast Guard Academy Museum in Connecticut until 2011.
 Vandals destroyed the Fresnel lens in the north tower, but pieces of it can be seen at the Sandy Bay Historical Society and on the island.
 Following the automation of the south light and fog whistle in 1979, the Town of Rockport leased the island from the U.S. Coast Guard, which removed its last four-man crew in 1980.
 In late 2012, the Cape Ann Museum announced it had been offered the lens and was raising funds for its restoration and exhibition.
-The lens arrived at the museum in May 2013.
+The lens arrived at the museum in May 2013 and was soon placed on display.

-The Thacher Island Association restored the brick assistant keepers duplex in 2002, providing facilities for resident keepers as well as an apartment that could be rented by the public.
-From 2003 to 2007, the principal keeper’s dwelling was restored.
+The Thacher Island Association restored the brick assistant keepers duplex in 2002, providing facilities for resident keepers as well as an apartment that at one time could be rented by the public.
+From 2003 to 2007, the principal keeper’s dwelling was restored, and it now serves as a visitor center.
 Under the care of the association, Cape Anne’s Eyes seem certain to keep watch over the surrounding waters for the foreseeable future.

 References